Is Koh Samui Safe? A Local’s Honest Guide for Visitors, Expats and Property Buyers?

 🛵 1.
 Scooters and Roads

-Accidents involving serious injuries — and sadly, deaths — are a regular occurrence on the island.
+Accidents involving serious injuries - and sadly, deaths - are a regular occurrence on the island.
 The causes?
-A combination of reckless locals, zero road rules, and tourists who rent scooters (or worse, powerful motorbikes) and ride like they’re invincible.
+A mix of inconsistent road habits, limited enforcement and inexperienced riders.

 🏚️ 2.
 Property and Business Deals